Charles E W Bean, Diaries, AWM38 3DRL 606/26B/1 - April - May 1915 - Part 4

 think anything wd have

-resented us taking / Gaba Tepe
+prevented us taking / Gaba Tepe

 Ridge.
 It ws mostly fortified

-from the seaside.
+from the sea side.
 I think we

 cd easily have taken it first